 Based on the decision by the United Nations Security Council on the strength of the police component and Formed Police Units, Member States are informed by the Police Division about the need for Formed Police Units, including specialized equipment or tasks they are expected to perform.
 These can include SWAT units, riverine units, language capabilities or demand for specific equipment.

 Based on the request, Member States can pledge a unit and subsequently report to the Police Division with a reconnaissance report, based on which a Memorandum of Understanding is drafted and signed.
 In parallel Member States train the unit and procure the necessary equipment so the unit can be self-sustaining for one year.
 Upon arrival, the mission determines an induction training for the formed police unit.

 1. Call for contribution:

-Based on preliminary consultations, and upon approval of a UN Security Council Resolution authorizing the participation of FPUs in a particular UN Mission, the Department of Peacekeeping Operations sends a Note Verbal to concerned Member States requesting them to confirm their willingness to contribute with FPUs to a particular UN operations.
+Based on preliminary consultations, and upon approval of a UN Security Council Resolution authorizing the participation of FPUs in a particular UN Mission, the Department of Peace Operations sends a Note Verbal to concerned Member States requesting them to confirm their willingness to contribute with FPUs to a particular UN operations.
 The Note Verbal is initially faxed and the original follows via mail.

 2. Deployment Approval: